zhhp1001/English_Pickup/README.md

 **relay**
 > How the error relayed to the application, so that it can log the error or notify the user?

+**fallback**
+> A different example would be if you want to read some configuration from a file,
+> and that file happens to not exist.
+Because it is a configuration file,  you might have some default configuration as a fallback,
+> so the file is not exactly necessary.